 Note: For simplicity, the following History section of this article will refer to the Avatar as a male character, as that gender is the default in the character creation process.

-At the beginning of the game, the Avatar has a dream in which he and Chrom work together and defeat the evil Validar, but their victory is short-lived when a desperate attack by Validar causes the Avatar to lose control of himself and kill Chrom.
+At the beginning of the game, the Avatar has a dream in which he and Chrom work together and defeat the evil Validar.
+But their victory is short-lived when the Avatar loses control of himself and kills Chrom.

 When he awakens, the Avatar is found in an open field by Chrom, Lissa, and Frederick.
-Having lost his memory, he can remember nothing save his own name, as well as Chrom's.
-Though this arouses Frederick's suspicion, the Avatar travels with the group, and during a battle with bandits, realizes that he actually has a great deal of tactical knowledge.
+Having lost his memory, he remembers nothing save for his name and Chrom.
+Though this arouses Frederick's suspicion, the Avatar proves his trustworthiness when he helps the three fight off a group of bandits plundering a nearby town.
+He also impresses them in the battle with his impeccable sense of tactics.
 After being introduced to Chrom and Lissa's sister Emmeryn, the Exalt of Ylisse, he joins the Ylissian militia known as the Shepherds as their tactician.

 Over the course of the game, the Avatar and Chrom come to trust each other implicitly, though both are aware that something isn't right as the Avatar suffers from occasional strange headaches, as well as hearing an odd voice in his head.
 Two years after the game's start, he and Chrom visit a rebuilding Plegia and discover to their surprise that Validar, whom they had previously killed when he attempted to assassinate Emmeryn, has become king.
 Adding to their surprise, in Validar's company is a figure that looks exactly like the Avatar.